Steward-launcher/steward-plugins/README.md

     icon, // plugin icon
     title, // plugin title
-    commands, // commaneds of plugin, if null, means a plugin of search type onInput, // core api, triggered when user enters onEnter // core api，triggered when user clicks one item or press enter / return }
+    commands, // commaneds of plugin, if null, means a plugin of search type onInit, // triggered when plugin is first used onInput, // core api, triggered when user enters onEnter, // core api，triggered when user clicks one item or press enter / return onLeave // triggered when another commaned will be applyed }

 ```